 The evildoers that inhabit this story cut a destructive swath through the faith of many believers.
 Maybe, Sheila thinks, we’ve just got to carve out our own love in the world, because the Church presents too many questions for this cast of characters with no obvious answers.
 How Sheila gets to this decision runs underneath the story of what really happened with Art, as if Sheila is making her way along the stations of the cross to be reborn, if only she can be.

 Discussion by Jill: Jim and I had quite different reactions to this book.
 Jim grew up in a family a bit like the McGanns, and so to him it seemed almost like he was reading a family memoir.
-Because of his personal experiences, he could fill in the blanks and flesh out the characters, who seemed as real to him as his own Mom, his Uncles Jim and Mickey, Father Frank, and the rest of his family and community in Chicago where life was organized by the parish to which your neighborhood belonged.
+Because of his personal experiences, he could fill in the blanks and flesh out the characters, who seemed as real to him as his own Mom, his Uncles Jim and Mickey, his priest Father Frank, and the rest of his family and community in Chicago where life was organized by the parish to which your neighborhood belonged.
 And indeed, I have been able to get to know his family enough since we have been together to appreciate how important secrets, denial, and “a canon of approved stories” are to “lace curtain Irish.”